senisioi/MLSP_Participants/Archaeology/Metadata.md

 ### System Description [tba]

+#### \*2.tsv
 - LCP: old-fashioned lexical complexity feature engineering + xgb regressor
-- LS: OpenHermes Mistral 2.5 for candidate generation
+- LS: OpenHermes Mistral 2.5 for candidate generation; asked the LLM to generate words in the target language
+#### \*1.tsv
+- tested MT reliability for such tasks and machine-translated all texts in English, applied the same LCP and LS systems, back-translated everything into the original languages

 ### Agreement